Employees are entitled to 52 weeks' maternity leave.

 The employee still has their maternity leave and pay rights if the baby:

-- is stillborn after the 24th week of pregnancy
+- is stillborn after 24 weeks of pregnancy

 - dies soon after birth